Instructions for Authors

 Book / Chapter in an Edited Book References

-PLEASE be informed that references of books and chapter in edited book should not be include in the research article, but others manuscript categories.
+PLEASE be informed that references to books and chapters in edited books should not be include in the research article, but in other manuscript categories.

 - Haznadar M, editor.
 Cancer metabolism: Methods and protocols.
 New York: Humana Press; 2019. doi: 10.1007/978-1-4939-9027-6.

 - Perrin DH.
 The evaluation process in rehabilitation.
 In: Prentice WE, editor.
 Rehabilitation techniques in sports medicine.
-2nd ed.
-St Louis, Mo: Mosby Year Book; 1994: 253–276.
+2nd Ed.
+St Louis, Mo: Mosby Year Book; 1994: 253–76.

 - Dehkharghani S, editor.
 Stroke [e-book].
 Brisbane (AU): Exon Publications; 2021 [cited 2021 Jul 31].
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK572004/ doi: 10.36255/exonpublications.stroke.2021.